prody/ProDy-website/tutorials/cavitracer_tutorial/trajectory.rst

 ===============================================================================

-Analysis of the trajectory will be performed on a short MD trajectory containing a few frames of simulation performed for 15-lipoxygenase from
+Analysis of the trajectory will be performed on a short MD trajectory containing over 200 frames of simulation performed for the vesicular monoamine transporter VMAT2.
+This protein contains 460 residues.
+During the analysis, only protein structure will be taken into consideration.
-P. aeruginosa (pLoxA).
-This protein contains 665 residues and a catalytic center with iron.
-During the analysis, the metal center is ignored.

 Before analyzing the trajectory, its need to be parsed (see more details in `Trajectory tutorial`_).